Konamiman/NestorMSX/README.md

 This plugin is intended to be inserted in a slot and emulates a plain, non-mapped ROM with any size from 1 byte to 64K bytes.

+### Mapped RAM ###

+* _Friendly name_: "Mapped RAM"
+* _Full class name_: "Konamiman.NestorMSX.Plugins.MappedRamPlugin"
+* _Configuration keys_:
+    * "sizeInKb": The size of the memory in K, must be one of: 64, 128, 256, 512, 1024, 2048, 4096 (optional, default: 3096)

+This plugin is intended to be inserted in a slot and emulates a standard mapped RAM memory with any size between 64K and 4096K.

+### Ascii8 and Ascii16 ROMs ###

+* _Friendly name_: "Ascii8", "Ascii16"
+* _Full class name_: "Konamiman.NestorMSX.Plugins.Ascii8RomPlugin", "Konamiman.NestorMSX.Plugins.Ascii16RomPlugin"
+* _Configuration keys_:
+    * "file": The name of the file with the ROM contents

+These plugins are intended to be inserted in a slot and emulate a MegaROM cartridge with either the Ascii8 or the Ascii16 mapper, depending on the plugin chosen.

 WIP...